kfc0105/CSC173-Final-Project/README.md

   - [ ] number of restaurants @Sam(tableau)
   - [ ] number of buisnesses in each categoreis @Abdullah

-- [ ] Interactive visualization: Filter by categories by either adding on to the search or drop down menu @Kenta
+- [ ] Interactive visualization: Add toggle filter for RestaurantTakeout attribute @Kenta
 - [ ] Organize layout of the web page @Kenta

 - [ ] Add tips.json's "text": "" attribute to the "yelp_filtered_to_santa_barbara.json" @Julian